publicdocs/uscode/assets/md/titles/usc30/us/usc/t30/ch3A/schI/m__us_usc_t30_s188.md

             (B)

-             with respect to any lease that terminates under subsection (b) of this section after August 8, 2005, a petition for reinstatement (together with the required back rental and royalty accruing after the date of termination) is filed on or before the earlier of—
+             with respect to any lease that terminates under subsection (b) after August 8, 2005, a petition for reinstatement (together with the required back rental and royalty accruing after the date of termination) is filed on or before the earlier of—

                 (i) 60 days after receipt of the notice of termination sent by the Secretary by certified mail to all lessees of record; or